Click here for a pdf of this document Borers (Feb 2014).pdf

 Borers are a group of insect pests that spend part of their adult or larval life stage feeding inside roots and branches, or tunneling beneath the bark or into the heartwood of many trees and shrubs.
 Many species of boring insects are capable of causing internal damage to a wide range of plants.
-The larvae of many wood boring beetles can be classified as either flatheaded or roundheaded borers.
 As adults, they may be either beetles or clear-winged moths.

 Plant injury caused by borers can be long lasting; moderate to heavy infestation can cause death of the plant.
 Any plant can be susceptible, but it is generally believed that wood borers are secondary pests that develop because trees and shrubs are stressed, injured, or dying from other causes.
 Plants most susceptible to borer attack are those stressed from recent transplanting, drought, repeated defoliation, mechanical injury (mowers, grass trimmers), or other causes.
 (Also see plant information leaflet on bronze birch borer.)

 The location of damage on the bark and the species of tree attacked aid in the identification of the insect involved.
 Most larvae are shallow-boring species and tunnel just beneath the bark of the trunk, branches, or twigs.
 Boring activity often starts a flow of tree sap or results in sawdust-like excrement (frass) which is visible in cracks and crevices.
-Foliage may be off-color or drop prematurely, portions of the bark may crack, and branches and twigs are often girdled and die because of borer activity.
+Tunneling of this type cuts off the water supply and can cause foliage to be off-color or drop prematurely, cracking of the bark, and dieback of branches and twigs.
 The overall health of the plant declines rapidly, often resulting in the death of the tree or shrub.

 Females lay their eggs in bark crevices in the spring and early summer.
 After hatching, the larvae bore shallow tunnels packed with frass beneath the bark and sometimes into the heartwood.
 Their tunnels are long and winding, forming oval galleries beneath the bark.
 Dark, dead areas of bark, often with sap, are evidence of larval activity.
 A wet spot usually forms around affected bark.
 Many species complete their life cycle in one year, while others require 2-3 years.